-- Support local groups to do equity-focused policy work to advance community priorities - Provide funds to support community participation (e.g. provide food, childcare, transportation, translation) - Hire student interns who are passionate about health equity to support outreach, communications and research activities - Seek out Black-owned catering for meetings where food is provided, such as the Quarterly meeting - Partnership mini-grants for racial equity related initiatives.
+- Support local groups to do equity-focused policy work to advance community priorities - Provide funds to support community participation (e.g. scholarships for trainings) provide food, childcare, transportation, translation, etc.) - Hire student interns who are passionate about health equity to support outreach, communications and research activities - Seek out Black and People of color-owned catering for meetings where food is provided, such as the Quarterly meeting - Partnership mini-grants for racial equity related initiatives.
 Especially for Partnership community members